- The Dark Side of Sex — Part I

 The experience of energy being taken whilst asleep won’t necessarily manifest as something horrible.
 Such forces can show up in very appealing forms, including the form of people we know in the waking world, and forms we fantasise about.

 Some people enjoy sexual dream interactions, and even crave them.
-A great many people also fantasise about being raped, sexually dominated, or sexually taken advantage of during their waking hours, especially whilst engaged in sexual intercourse.
-Such dreams and fantasies are a very typical sign of enduring infiltration by negative sexual forces and spirits, which will need to be addressed if the person sincerely wants to recover full consciousness of their essence.
+Many people also fantasise about being raped, sexually dominated, or sexually taken advantage of during their waking hours, especially whilst engaged in sexual intercourse.
+One potential cause of such dreams and fantasies are the imposition or impact of negative sexual forces and spirits.
+At a more tangible level a person may have strong feelings of guilt, shame, and repression in relation to their sexuality.
+Life-degrading impacts upon the soul are one of the potential causes of such repression.

-The source of such infiltration can very often be just one mis-taken sexual encounter, through which we unwittingly allowed dark spiritual entities to infiltrate our luminous body.
+The source of such infiltration can very often be just one mis-taken sexual encounter, through which we unwittingly allowed dark spiritual entities to enter and attach to our luminous body.
 We’re especially susceptible to such infiltration when having sex whilst drunk or otherwise intoxicated.
-Practices that induce a state of dissociative trance whilst having sex such as BDSM, or drug/alcohol intoxication, and even many “spiritual” sexual practices that encourage seeking a entranced “spiritual” high along with body dissociation, can greatly increase our susceptibility to dark sexual entities.
-Conscious attraction to such practices and acts is likely indicative infiltration has already taken place, and the forces involved are continuing to more deeply impose themselves upon their target.
+Practices that induce an ungrounded state of dissociative trance whilst having sex such as BDSM, or drug/alcohol intoxication, and even many “spiritual” sexual practices that encourage seeking an entranced “spiritual” high along with body dissociation, can greatly increase our susceptibility to dark sexual entities.
+Conscious attraction to such practices and acts is a potential indication such infiltration has already taken place, and the forces involved are continuing to more deeply impose themselves upon their target.

 This is a big topic I could never do real justice to here.
-But for now I wish to simply point out that from my perspective many modern interpretations of so-called “tantra” and “sexual temple arts”, and so-called “neo-tantra”, and the like, are a far cry from the level of consciousness around sexuality I’m suggesting is possible and advisable.
+But for now I wish to simply share that from my perspective many modern interpretations of so-called “tantra” and “sexual temple arts”, and so-called “neo-tantra”, and the like, are a far cry from the level of consciousness around sexuality I’m suggesting is possible and advisable.
 I think it is safe to say the majority of such practices and “schools” are to varying degrees infiltrated by negative spiritual forces, intent on harvesting life-force through human sexuality.
 That’s not to say they are entirely negative, and devoid of potential value.
-Just that, like most things which are spiritually infiltrated, the benefits and value can come at a high and unseen cost.
+Just that, like most things which are spiritually tainted due to blind-sided leaders and participants, the benefits and value can come at an unseen cost.
 In which case, it’s advisable to look elsewhere for such benefits.

-Yes, a great many people require sexual healing, and would benefit from liberating themselves from sexual repression, trauma, and related sexual issues.
-But, blindly diving into so-called “tantric” sexual practices, et cetera, is in many cases not the best answer.
+Yes, a great many people require sexual healing, and would benefit from liberating themselves from sexual repression, trauma, and related sexual issues, just as these courses and organisations often point out and claim to offer.
+But, is blindly diving into so-called “tantric” sexual practices, et cetera, the best answer?
 It’s the same point I’ve put forth regarding the oftentimes misguided use of Ayahuasca for healing purposes.

 Sexual energy exists throughout nature.
 It’s perfectly natural.
 Therefore, it’s foolish to moralistically or prudishly condemn it as wrong, bad, evil, or sinful.
 It’s equally foolish to blindly underestimate or diminish its true power and potential, and the impact it can have on the human soul / psyche, and on our environment.
 It’s also a big mistake (a “mis-take on reality”) to get caught up in making ourselves “wrong” or feeling guilty, etc., for our life-degrading tendencies, behaviour, and fantasies.
 It’s near impossible to heal ourselves from something we judge ourselves for.